devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Generates a dependency graph representing relationships between resources (often piped into Graphviz for visualization).

-> The important concept, worth stating plainly: Terraform builds a dependency graph to determine the correct order of operations — creation order, update order, and (in reverse) destruction order.
+> The important concept, worth stating plainly: Terraform builds a dependency graph to determine the correct order of operations, creation order, update order, and (in reverse) destruction order.

 ## 69. Resource Addressing, in Full